vengi-voxel/vengi/docs/voxedit/Features.md

 * Cropping volumes
 * Presentation mode for e.g. kitbashing sets

-There are a lot more features to explore and this list definitely not complete.
+There are a lot more features to explore and this list is definitely not complete.